-by William Shakespeare / 2017, Pop-up Globe, Auckland, NZ and Melbourne, Australia / Directed by Ben Naylor / Associate direction & movement by Megan Adams / Costume design by Chantelle Gerrard / Music by Paul McLaney / Fight direction by Alexander Holloway
+by William Shakespeare / 2017-2018, Pop-up Globe, Auckland, Aotearoa-NZ and Melbourne, Australia / Directed by Ben Naylor / Associate direction & movement by Megan Adams / Costume design by Chantelle Gerrard / Music by Paul McLaney / Fight direction by Alexander Holloway

 In our work for the Queens Company at Pop-up Globe, making this production in rep with Much Ado About Nothing, Much Ado‘s director Miriama McDowell, costume designer Chantelle Gerrard and I explored an aesthetic which, in the postmodern spirit of the theatre itself, clashed the period with the contemporary, and European with Pacific.
 We aimed to create a pair of complementary productions which Shakespeare and his company would have understood visually, but which also felt entirely at home in the southern hemisphere in the third millennium.
 Miriama’s joyous, exquisite production of Much Ado reframed Messina as a Pacific island, and in so doing discovered an authentically Pacific Shakespearean style, with singing and movement traditions of waiata and siva, and costumed in white, off-white and floral colours.

 Othello, too, is a play set on an island, in a storm.
 Associate director and choreographer Megan Adams and I worked extensively with imagery of ships and sea to bring the globe to Pop-up Globe.
 Our company was itself global: Aotearoa, Samoa, England, Scotland, Norway, Germany, the United States and Turkey met in the persons of the company.
-Megan’s movement direction combined Pacific social custom with Renaissance formalities, the devil-may-care culture of the ANZACS (replete with an offensive WW1 song) and the martial physicality of the All-Blacks (in the physicalisations of hungi, haka and karakia).
+Megan’s movement direction combined Pacific social custom with Renaissance formalities, with the devil-may-care culture of the ANZACs (replete with an uncomfortably offensive WW1 song), the martial physicality of the All-Blacks, and with Maori ritual and physicality (hungi, haka and karakia).
 The Southlander (Te Kohe Tuhaka as Othello) encountered the Norseman (Haakon Smestad as Iago); English feist (Jasmine Blackborow as Desdemona) was stoked by Maori fire (Roimata Fox as Emilia).